robusta-dev/holmesgpt/README.md

 brew install holmesgpt
 ```

-3. Check that installation was successful:
+3. Check that installation was successful. **This will take a few seconds on the first run - wait patiently.**:

 ```sh
 holmes --help